💀 Skull Emoji: Go And Get Your Creepy On

 For centuries, humans have used skull images as a symbol of danger or something poisonous.
 In general, it is a warning sign.
-Its online version, the ☠️ Skull emoji, is all that, and a little more.
+Its online version, the ☠️ Skull emoji, is all that and a little more.
 The ☠️ Skull emoji is one of the most versatile emojis there is, with a variety of meanings, depending on the context.
-At its most basic, it represents death, idiomatically, and literally.
-We talk more about that below.
+At its most basic, it represents death, idiomatically and literally.
+We will talk more about that below.

 Come Halloween time, the skull emoji is also frequently found with other scary emojis!
 Expect to find numerous skull emojis on October 31 all the way to November 1 or 2!
 Even though it may be quite foreboding in nature, the skull emoji should definitely be a part of anyone’s online arsenal because it is just so versatile!
 To have a tiny icon capable of conveying quite a lot of information completely at your disposal should definitely not be ignored, right?

 So, how will you know if the symbol you are dealing with is a skull emoji?
 Basically, the emoji is an online version of the human skull, a bony structure that supports the face and forms a protective cavity for the brain.
 The skull emoji has two black eye sockets and a triangle nose.
 Some platforms display a more rounded skull and a bunch of teeth, while other platforms do not have teeth at all!